-- · All covers with the exception of Accident Care, Road Assistance, Car Replacement and other ancillary covers are reinsured via a guota share treaty. - For any amounts in excess of €1m, the Company is party to an Excess of Loss treaty for the period to 31.12.2021. - · Accident Care and Road Assistance are fully reinsured with Mapfre until 30.06.2022.
-A fixed fee is paid per policy according to the type of the vehicle insured and Mapfre assumes the entire risk of claims in this category.
+- All covers with the exception of Accident Care, Road Assistance, Car Replacement and other ancillary covers up to 31.12.2022 are reinsured via a quota share treaty. - For any amounts in excess of €1m, the Company is party to an Excess of Loss treaty for the period to 31.12.2023. - Accident Care and Road Assistance are fully reinsured with Intersalonika (Mapfre until 30.06.2022).
+A fixed fee is paid per policy according to the type of the vehicle insured and Intersalonika assumes the entire risk of claims in this category.